Ransomware Payments

 Reason #2: Damage to Business

 The disruptive impact of ransomware extends beyond financial losses, often leaving a trail of reputational damage in its wake.
 For businesses, the public disclosure of a ransomware attack can erode customer trust and confidence, leading to further revenue decline.
-In a bid to mitigate these adverse effects, some organisations opt to pay the ransom, preferring to keep the incident under wraps.
+In a bid to mitigate these adverse effects, some businesses opt to pay the ransom, preferring to keep the incident under wraps.

 Reason #3: Excessive Recovery Costs